smguilia/overview-1/services_availability.md

 ## Product release levels
 {: #release-levels}

-Products are available in the {{site.data.keyword.cloud_notm}} catalog at various release levels, including general availability (GA), beta, or experimental.
-Depending on a product's release level different levels of [support](/docs/get-support?topic=get-support-using-avatar), committed warranties, or service level agreements (SLAs) are offered.
+Products are available in the {{site.data.keyword.cloud_notm}} catalog at various release levels, including general availability (GA), select availability, beta, or experimental.
+Depending on a product's release level, various levels of [support](/docs/get-support?topic=get-support-using-avatar), committed warranties, or service level agreements (SLAs) are available.

 * GA products are widely available for sale and delivery to customers or channels, usually across multiple geographies.
+* Select availability products are production-ready, available for sale, and accessible to select customers.
 * Beta products are made solely available for evaluation and testing purposes.
-There are no warranties, SLAs or support provided and beta products are not intended for production use.
+There are no warranties, SLAs, or support provided and beta products are not intended for production use.
 * Experimental products are made solely available for evaluation and testing purposes, and might be unstable or not compatible with previous versions.
 An experimental product can be discontinued with short notice.
-There are no warranties, SLAs or support provided, and experimental products are not intended for production use.
+There are no warranties, SLAs, or support provided, and experimental products are not intended for production use.

 ## Product deprecation
 {: #service_deprecation}